Validity & Reliability

 Evidence base

-1. demonstrate the level of their ability to work with real-world issues and problems that pose adaptive challenges;
+1. demonstrate the level of their ability to work with real-world issues and problems that pose adaptive challenges—thorny issues with no single correct answer that require decision-makers to coordinate input from a variety of sources and stakeholders;

 2. receive feedback directly on skills targeted by their assessment; and